rails/rails/guides/source/working_with_javascript_in_rails.md

 var token = document.getElementsByName('csrf-token')[0].content
 ```

-You can then submit this token as a X-CSRF-Token in your header for your
+You can then submit this token as a `X-CSRF-Token` header for your
-Ajax requst.
-You do not need to add a CSRF for GET requests, only non-GET
+Ajax request.
+You do not need to add a CSRF token for GET requests,
-requests.
+only non-GET ones.

 You can read more about about Cross-Site Request Forgery in [Security](https://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf)